Frequently Asked Questions¶

 The internal links do not open the respective file!¶

-In case the internal links that are used to interlink files to access them using a shortcut don't work as expected, please make sure you've done the following things:
+In case the internal links used to interlink files don't work as expected, please make sure you've done the following things:

 - Is the link recognised?
 Zettlr enables you to define what internal links look like.
 By default, they are encapsulated by

 ]].
-When Zettlr recognises an internal link, it will colour it and if you enter with your mouse, the contained text should become underlined.
+When Zettlr recognises an internal link, it will colour it and if you hover over it with your mouse, the contained text should become underlined.
 If it does not, Zettlr doesn't think that what you've written is a link.
 You can change this in the settings.